 Top 10 Most Profitable Companies in the World

 Discover the global giants generating the most income.
-From big oil to big tech, we explore the 10 most profitable companies and the sources of their immense wealth based on the latest financial data.
+From AI chipmakers and big tech to big oil, we explore the 10 most profitable companies in the world and the sources of their immense wealth, based on the latest trailing-twelve-month financial data as of July 2026.

 💼 Business